 Carl Weese Photographer

-About this time I began to work with magazines in the "Shelter" and "How-To" fields where I'd do about half of my professional work for the next twenty years.
+In the late 70s I began to work with magazines in the Shelter and How-To fields where I'd do about half of my professional work for the next twenty years.
 I worked with Popular Mechanics, House Beautiful, Mechanix Illustrated (Home Mechanix), Family Handyman, Practical Homeowner, and others.
-I liked these assignments because of the incredible variety of problem-solving tasks they presented.
-In a few days work I might need to do large format architectural photographs of building projects, how-to sequences in construction situations, portraits of workers, designers, or homeowners, still life studies of tools or other products, all shot on location under tight publication deadlines.
+I liked these assignments because of the variety of problem-solving tasks they presented.
+In a few days work I might need to do large format architectural photographs of building projects, how-to sequences in construction situations, portraits of workers, designers, or homeowners, still life studies of tools or other products—all shot on location under tight publication deadlines.
 It was a wonderful way to develop a broad range of photographic specialties and much of it could be applied to the corporate/industrial assignments I was also accepting.
 My personal work returned to large format, first 4x5 and then 8x10.
 Subjects included the Connecticut rural landscape and industrial landscape.

 Books and other publications always fascinated me as objects, but the traditional methods of graphic design never appealed.
 All that changed when the Macintosh computer arrived to replace scissors and paste.
 Around 1990 I began to design and produce, as well as photograph, commercial publications, mainly for organizations in the healthcare industry.
-I also began writing first for the short-lived publication PhotoPro then for D&CCT which has since become PHOTO Technique magazine, where I became a a Contributing Editor.
-In 1998 I was co-author, and designer, of the book "The New Platinum Print," an instruction manual in modern approaches to the platinum printing process.
+I also began writing again, first for the short-lived publication PhotoPro then for D&CCT (later changed to PHOTO Techniques magazine), where I became a a Contributing Editor.
+In 1998 I was co-author, and designer/illustrator, of the book "The New Platinum Print," an instruction manual in modern approaches to the platinum/palladium printing process.
 I continue to write technical articles from time to time for publication at The Online Photographer site.

 In 2006 I began posting a daily photo blog, Working Pictures, using recent work, primarily urban